wences-sanchez/Knowledge-Base/pages/Docker, Dockerfile and Docker-Compose.md

 - ## Week 1: Introduction
 	- ### Introduction to Local Development VS VirtualBox VS Docker -- WHY use docker?
+		- The configuration of the DEV always tends to be different form PROD.
 		-